The Wild Western Ghats: the discovery of 1 new genus, 11 new species and 1 rediscovery of crabs

 Two males of malabar pit vipers attempting to mate with a female- about 18 feet off the ground.
 We often stumble upon such incredible natural history moments.

-My favourite image- perfectly symbolising the ‘sky island theory’.
-A Sahyadriana thackerayi
+My favourite image- perfectly symbolizing the ‘sky island theory’

 I am heading out to the Western Ghats in the next few hours so am unable to write more in detail or put up more photos- but shall do so as soon as I return!
 Cheers!